jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 5. I changed the unordered list color to black
 6. I changed the unordered list font size to smaller
 7. I changed the unordered list font to be italicized
+8. I changed the border radius of the images to be rounded